-We take the double $D\mathcal{A}$ of the Alexander gored ball and also double the corresponding decomposition \mathcal{D} of B^3 to obtain a decomposition $\mathcal{B} = D\mathcal{D}$ of S^3 known as the Bing decomposition.
-The picture of the Bing decomposition is what nowadays would be called the infinitely iterated untwisted Bing double of the unknot in S^3 (the left of Figure 15 shows second iteration).
-More precisely, the Bing decomposition is the countable intersection of nested solid tori where the nesting pattern is shown in the right of Figure 15.
+We take the double DA of the Alexander gored ball and also double the corresponding decomposition \mathcal{D} of B^3 to obtain a decomposition $\mathcal{B} = D\mathcal{D}$ of S^3 known as the Bing decomposition.
+The picture of the Bing decomposition is what nowadays would be called the infinitely iterated untwisted Bing double of the unknot in S^3 (the left of Figure 16 shows second iteration).
+More precisely, the Bing decomposition is the countable intersection of nested solid tori where the nesting pattern is shown in the right of Figure 16.

-Remark 3.16.
+Remark 3.17.
 When we draw a picture of a decomposition what we really draw is usually only a defining sequence, that is, we describe a system of closed sets nested in each other and the decomposition element are the components of the intersection.
 In many cases it is enough to indicate a nesting pattern as we did above for the Bing decomposition.

-Theorem 3.17 (Bing, 1952 [Bin52]).
+Theorem 3.18 (Bing, 1952 [Bin52]).
 The Bing decomposition is shrinkable.
 In particular, the quotient map $D\pi: S^3 \to D\mathcal{A}$ is ABH.

-As mentioned earlier, this answered the question of Wilder whether the obvious involution on $D\mathcal{A}$ was an exotic involution on S^3 instead of just an involution on some pathological metric space.
+As mentioned earlier, this answered the question of Wilder whether the obvious involution on DA was an exotic involution on S^3 instead of just an involution on some pathological metric space.

 So how do we shrink this thing?
 Recall that the decomposition elements are the countable intersection of nested solid tori where each torus contains two successors which form a neighborhood of the Bing double of the core of the original torus.
-Note that the n-th stage of this construction adds 2^n solid tori and in each stage the tori get thinner and thinner while their "length"2 roughly remains the same.
+Note that the n-th stage of this construction adds 2^n solid tori and in each stage the tori get thinner and thinner while their "length" roughly remains the same.
 Now, given some $\epsilon > 0$ we have to come up with a homeomorphism of S^3 which shrinks each decomposition element to size less than ε and whose support has distance less than ε from the decomposition elements.
-The basic idea is as follows: We focus an a stage far enough in the construction, call it n{ε} , where the $2^{n{\epsilon}}$ tori are thinner than ε and in each of these tori we produce an isotopy that shrinks the decomposition elements.
+The basic idea is as follows: We focus on a stage far enough in the construction, call it n{ε} , where the $2^{n{\epsilon}}$ tori are thinner than ε and in each of these tori we produce an isotopy that shrinks the decomposition elements.
 Since all tori within a given stage are isometric it is enough to describe such an isotopy on a single torus.

 To construct such an isotopy, the first thing to note is that the normal directions in the torus will not cause any problem because we can choose the torus as thin as we like.
+The only problem is the linear extent and in doesn't really matter what coordinate system we use to make that small.
+Bing's idea was to lay the torus out along the real line, to just measure diameter in terms of that direction and to make the tori of the subsequent

-$^{^{2}}$ More precisely: the length of the core curves.
+2More precisely: the length of the core curves.